 The war in Bosnia-Herzegovina ended in 1995 with a peace agreement negotiated in Dayton, Ohio.
-It established two state “entities” the Serb Republic, which includes Srebrenica, and the Bosnian Federation joined by a weak central government.
+It established two state “entities”: the Serb Republic, which includes Srebrenica, and the Bosnian Federation joined by a weak central government.
 Refugees were guaranteed the right to return to their homes, but only a fraction of the prewar Bosniak population has gone back to Srebrenica.

-For the survivors in Bosnia, one of the most difficult aspects of the aftermath has been the uncertainly of not knowing what happened to loved ones.
+For the survivors in Bosnia, one of the most difficult aspects of the aftermath has been the uncertainty of not knowing what happened to loved ones.
 This was made even more difficult in Srebrenica, where, after the genocide ended, Bosnian Serb officials dug up the mass graves of their victims and reburied the bodies across a wide swath of territory in an effort to conceal their crimes.

 In 2001, the ICTY ruled that genocide had occurred in Srebrenica.
-Judges have also ruled that rape was used by members of the Bosnian Serb armed forces as an instrument of terror, and that a “hellish orgy of persecution” occurred in concentration camps of northwestern Bosnia.
+Judges have also ruled that rape was used by members of the Bosnian Serb armed forces as an instrument of terror and that a “hellish orgy of persecution” occurred in concentration camps of northwestern Bosnia.
 In 2007, the International Court of Justice (ICJ) determined that Serbia violated the Genocide Convention by not doing enough to prevent genocide in Srebrenica.

 The most high profile prosecutions include:

-Slobodan Milosevic, the former Serbian military leader, was transferred to the ICTY in 2001.
+- Slobodan Milosevic, the former Serbian military leader, was transferred to the ICTY in 2001.
 He died during his trial in 2006.